patrykrek/GymApp/README.md

 ## About Project
 I created an web application which allows users to manage their workouts and memberships.
-Users can login and register, there are also role based authorization.
+Users can login and register, there is also role based authorization.
 Application is responsive.

 ### User Functions:
 - Login and register